 Gullivers Manchester, 15th June

 Tunes from Light Upon the Lake sounded fantastic.
 Single ‘Golden Days’ came early in the setlist, but it was tracks like ‘Dave’s Song’ and ‘The Falls’ that stood out far beyond the singles.
-It would be unfair to call Whitney a one trick pony, for on tracks like ‘Red Moon’ and ‘Follow’ the band really brought out a mix of styles to the table, as their sound incorporated elements of jazz and reggae.
+It would be unfair to call Whitney a one trick pony, for on tracks like ‘Red Moon’ and ‘Follow’ the band really brought out a mix of styles to the table, with their sound incorporating elements of jazz and reggae.

 Trackback from your site.